 People want to know what to do next after consuming your content, don’t leave them hanging.
 Direct them to a promotion, a blog post, or any other resource that is tied to the contents of your newsletter.
 That way, you encourage engagement with your other assets.

-It can be tempting to try and impress your subscribers with an out of this world email design.
+It can be tempting to try and impress your subscribers with an out-of-this-world email design.

 Resist that temptation.